-Some CTAs offer fixed or variable rate natural gas pricing as part of your total cost.
+CTAs typically offer fixed or variable rates per unit of natural gas as part of the total cost.
 The table below will help you understand the basic differences between the two methods:

 Fixed Rate